 Millennials, who hold our future in their hands, are overwhelmingly pro-sustainability and are showing this with their every action.
-Worldwide, companies and organisations are taking action to benefit from the transition to the Green Economy.
+Worldwide, companies and organisations are taking action to benefit from the transition to the Sustainable, Circular Economy.
 Are your competitors better prepared?
 Are they dealing more successfully with stricter regulations and changing buying and decision-making patterns?

 - Deloitte: Business leaders can win the loyalty of millennials by driving societal and economic change.

 - Morgan Stanley research results: Companies must engage with sustainable development or face being left out of investment decisions by Millennials, one of the largest generations in history moving into its prime spending years.

 - 84% of Millennial investors interested in sustainable investing (Morgan Stanley)

 - There is an accelerating growth of people choosing sustainable brands (Nielsen 30,000 consumers in 60 countries)

 - Millennials love CSR (Chartered Institute of Marketing, UK)

 More research: Sustainable Development Makes Good Business Sense

 - 2 out of 4 major consumer trends relate to sustainability (Mintel)